irgaly/kottage/README.md

 kotlin.native.binary.memoryModel=experimental
 ```

-## Use
+## Use Kottage

-Use kottage as KVS cache or KVS storage.
+Use Kottage as KVS cache or KVS storage.

-Get a Kottage instance.
+At first, get a Kottage instance.

 ```kotlin
 // directory path string for SQLite file